 This advanced, neurological-based solution is the first non-pharmaceutical, non-implantable medical device on the market today for those needing help with the harsh symptoms and pain during opiate and opioid withdrawal.

-Continuum Recovery Center, Phoenix’s boutique outpatient treatment center for substance abuse is the only agency to make the Bridge Device available.
-When individuals come to us for the treatment of heroin, prescription pain pill dependency or other opioid addictions, our medical staff will assess their current state of health and identify areas that need attention.
-If the patient would like to utilize the Bridge Device, and meets all the criteria, our medical director who is trained in the administration of the Bridge Device will position and connect the electro auricular device.
+Continuum Recovery Center, Phoenix’s outpatient treatment center for substance abuse is the only agency to make the Bridge Device available.
+When individuals come to us for the treatment of heroin, prescription pain pill dependency, or other opioid addictions, our medical staff will assess their current state of health and identify areas that need attention.
+If the patient would like to utilize the Bridge Device and meets all the criteria, our medical director who is trained in the administration of the Bridge Device will position and connect the electro auricular device.
 Once the device is in place, a strategic and customized addiction treatment plan will be created and opiate detox begins.
 We can even help patients in withdrawal from suboxone and methadone.
 Methadone requires the use of two devices.

-Carefully placed behind the patient’s ear, the Bridge Device battery-powered chip enables the nerve stimulator to go to work, calming the withdrawal symptoms and distress that typical present during the onset and throughout the opioid drug detox.
+Carefully placed behind the patient’s ear, the Bridge Device battery-powered chip enables the nerve stimulator to go to work, calming the withdrawal symptoms and distress that typically present during the onset and throughout the opioid drug detox.

 Length of Use

-Depending on the type of opioid addiction, duration and frequency of use, the onset of withdrawal symptoms will range from 6 to 24 hours from the last time the drug was taken.
+Depending on the type of opioid addiction, duration, and frequency of use, the onset of withdrawal symptoms will range from 6 to 24 hours from the last time the drug was taken.
 Corresponding timelines for opioid detox and the Bridge Device will generally run for up to five days.
 While most of the physical symptoms will dissipate during that time, psychological symptoms may remain for a month or two.

-Opioid Withdrawal Symptoms, as defined by the Clinical Opiate Withdrawal Scale, reduced and relieved the following with Bridge Device:
+Opioid Withdrawal Symptoms, as defined by the Clinical Opiate Withdrawal Scale, Reduced and Relieved the following with Bridge Device:

-Stomach ache and upset
+Stomach Ache and Upset